 Thanks to its sizable Chinese population, Chinese New Year in Penang is especially boisterous.
 On the eve of the New Year, Malaysian Chinese turn up in their ancestral homes to eat, gamble, and celebrate with their families.

-Throughout the Chinese New Year season, Penang comes alive with innumerable parties and parades, but several events are particularly worth seeing if you're visiting the area.
+Throughout the Chinese New Year season, Penang comes alive with innumerable parties and parades, but several events are particularly worth seeing if you're visiting the area for the 2019 holiday:

 The lights will turn on from 7pm to midnight, transforming this ancient temple into a gorgeous palace of light in the dark hours throughout Chinese New Year.
 For more on the temple, read our article: Introduction to Kek Lok Si Temple.

-From February 4 to 5, hot air balloons will rise over Padang Polo in the mornings, rising with the cool sunrise breezes and blazing bright colors against the sky.
-Last year's Fiesta brought over 100,000 visitors to watch a motley group of 15 hot-air balloons take to the air, among them Darth Vader's head!
+From February 9 to 10, hot air balloons will rise over Padang Polo (location on Google Maps) in the mornings, rising with the cool sunrise breezes and blazing bright colors against the sky.
+Previous iterations of the Fiesta brought over 100,000 visitors to watch a motley group of 15 hot-air balloons take to the air, among them Darth Vader's head!

 Rides aboard the hot-air balloons are allowed, but only on special tethered balloons.
 Visit the official site for more details: penanghotairballoonfiesta.com.